50Fifty/SC1015-Mini-Project/README.md

 - Data collected in the greenhouse gases datasets might not be complete and accurate
 - We shall not hold responsibility for any misinformation for the prediction, data derived from prediction, and data presented from the predictions and analysis
 - Any part in this repository is and will be subjected to copyright
-- All datasets, knowledge-based information and source codes are referenced to their rightful owners
+- All datasets, knowledge-based information and source codes are credited to their rightful owners
 - Redistribution and licensing of this project shall only be for the sole purpose of education purposes